zoylendt/zoylendt.github.io/content/Braindump/steam game keys.md

   - media
 ---

 A list of surplus steam keys.
-Currently only Keys from 2022 and later are included.
+Currently only keys from 2022 and later are included.

 | Game                                                                               | Bundle Name                                          | Purchase Date | Comment                                                          |
 | ---------------------------------------------------------------------------------- | ---------------------------------------------------- | ------------- | ---------------------------------------------------------------- |